Nuzair46/RDR2-Asus-TUF-FX505DY/README.md

 	* Water Reflection : High (5FPS lost, but doesn't matter in forrest as there is 40+ FPS and in city there is no huge water)
 	* SSAO : High/Ultra (Min Fps lost, but doesn't have any noticable visual change)
 	* Anisotrphic Filtering : x16 (Min Fps lost, but doesn't have any noticable visual change)
 	* Soft Shadows : Medium/High (Personal preference, as it makes the shadows too blurry and low quality.
 Affect 3FPS.)
+	* Resolution Scale : Off/90% (high FPS impact but for only good visual clarity)
+	  * Other best option is to set resolution scale to 80% and increasing Radeon Sharpening to 100% in Radeon Settings (No Performance impact but visually good).

 ### Other Settings
 * In Radeon settings (update to the latest), change this following settings: